First, prepare the

 Sweet Potato (1)

 .
 Pierce it all over with a fork and place it on a microwave save plate.
-Cook it in the Panasonic Microwave Oven for 5-6 minutes to make it tender enough to mash.
+Cook it in a microwave oven for 5-6 minutes to make it tender enough to mash.

 When it is cool enough to handle, cut the sweet potato in half and scoop the flesh right out of the skin into a bowl.
 Add the